davidde/notes/webhosting/9--deploying-static-site-to-github-pages.md

 ## Use Github Actions to publish automatically
 > **NOTE:**
-> This method obsoletes the publish.sh script, by redeploying
+> This method obsoletes the previously created publish.sh script,
-> automatically whenever the master branch is modified.
+> by redeploying automatically whenever the master branch is modified.

 * If Github Actions is still in beta, do not forget to [sign up for the beta](https://github.com/features/actions).